Fanny-Pack-Studios/Ruake/README.md

 Download the project and copy the addon folder into your godot project.

+Go to Project Settings > Plugins, and enable Ruake.

 # How to use

 Configure an input action called `debug_toggle`, that will be the action to open and close Ruake while running the game: